 To reduce these uncertainties, the use of ad-hoc conceived integral experiments has been a pragmatic and mathematically-based solution [1] (several references).
 By having a large number of these experiments, related to specific design parameters, covering a defined domain of application, one can expect a reduction of the major uncertainties via a reduction of the observed calculation-to-experiment discrepancies, in the hypothesis that those observed discrepancies were to be attributed mostly to nuclear data.
-As an example of the performance of adjusted data, the use of the CANAVAL-IV adjusted library did allow to predict the critical mass of SUPERPHENIX with accuracy of the order of 300 pcm (Reference).
+As an example of the performance of adjusted data, the use of the CANAVAL-IV adjusted library did allow to predict the critical mass of SUPERPHENIX with accuracy of the order of 300 pcm(Ref.
+J. C. Cabrillat, G. Palmiotti, M. Salvatores, et al.: "Methods and Data Development from the Super-Phenix Start-up Experiments Analysis", Proc.
+International Reactor Physics Conference, Jackson Hole, Vol.2, p.II-13 (1988)).

 More recently, the multigroup cross section library ERALIB1 (obtained also with this methodology) used with the ERANOS system has a very good predictive power on fast reactor systems such as Super-Phénix and Phénix in France [2].